Skip to main content

 • creationDate

-Please note: "PENDING" states may occur if the payment provider is not supporting synchronous processing (currently only PayU) or if a payment provider is not responding in time.
+Please note: PENDING states may occur if the payment provider is not supporting synchronous processing (currently only PayU) or if a payment provider is not responding in time.
 In such cases, SmartPay automatically attempts to retrieve the final confirmation from the payment provider, so that the pending state will be resolved in a timely manner.
-If you receive a "PENDING" status retry the get payment status call up to three times within 3 minutes and log an error if the status is not changed.
+If you receive a PENDING status retry the get payment status call up to three times within 3 minutes and log an error if the status is not changed.